Understanding Information Disclosure from Secure Computation Output: A Study of Average Salary Computation: Two Executions

 and

-As computation designers, we can minimize information disclosure for all participants by targeting 50\% participants' overlap between the first and second executions.
-For the configurations in Figure~\ref{fig:one_vs_two_exp}, at 50\% overlap, the percentages of information lost from the second evaluation relative to the first evaluation are comparable for the selected number of spectators $n$ (30.18\% for $n=6$, 31.3\% for $n=10$, and 32.45\% for $n=24$).
+} As computation designers, we can minimize information disclosure for all participants by targeting 50\% participants' overlap between the first and second executions.
+For the configurations in Figure~\ref{fig:one_vs_two_exp}, at 50\% overlap, the percentages of information loss from the second evaluation relative to the first evaluation are comparable for the selected number of spectators $n$ (30.18\% for $n=6$, 31.3\% for $n=10$, and 32.45\% for $n=24$).
 This corresponds to the intersection points in Figure~\ref{fig:one_vs_two_exp}.
-Furthermore, we expect that each additional execution will result in smaller and smaller additional information disclosure for the participants when the computation is set up to minimize information leakage.

-Since we may be unable to guarantee that there are exactly 50\% participants in the overlapping set between two executions, we can increase our tolerance for entropy loss by inviting more participants and building a buffer to accommodate overlaps in a range, e.g., 40--60\%.
+As we may be unable to guarantee that exactly 50\% of participants overlap between two executions, we can increase our tolerance for entropy loss by inviting more participants and building a buffer to accommodate overlaps in a range, e.g., 40--60\%.
 Using data in Figure~\ref{fig:one_vs_two_exp}, this information is convenient to gather for $n=10$.
-That is, if we increase the fraction of overlapping spectators to 60\%, a target is most at risk if they participate in one of the two evaluations (52.3\%) compared to participating in both evaluations (23.5\%).
-The converse is true if 40\% of the spectators overlap -- the target suffers less exposure from participating one evaluation (18.0\%) instead of both evaluations (40.1\%).
-Table~\ref{tab:loss_ratio} summarizes our results.
+That is, if we increase the fraction of overlapping spectators, single-participation targets are most at risk.
+The converse is true if the overlap decreases -- the target suffers less exposure from participating one evaluation.
+Table~\ref{tab:loss_ratio} summarizes the results.

 This means that performing two executions in the worst case costs a participant entropy loss 1.5 times higher than if only a single computation is executed.
 As a result, with the target entropy loss of 5\% and 1\%, we need to increase the number of spectators from 5 and 24 to 7 and 33, respectively.